Friday, March 24, 2023

 So often we forget that our Bible heroes were real people.
-They had names, but like many of us, their friends gave them nicknames.
-They had personal histories; so like many of us, their names are associated with those histories.
+They had names, but like many of us, their friends gave some of them nicknames.
+They had personal histories; so, like many of us, their names are associated with those histories.
 They came from families, and some of them were known by their relationship with one of their parents or a sibling.
-Unfortunately, one of them lived in such a way to forever stain his name.
+Unfortunately, one of them lived in such a way as to forever stain his name.
 Who we are is based on our idiosyncrasies, our heritage, and our choices.
 The wonderful thing about Jesus, however, is that who we become does not have to be forever tied to those things.
 Jesus can take the good in our past and make us far better.
-Jesus can take the bad in our past and make us new and use those failures to be the beginning point of ministry.
-So before we place the apostles on a pedestal, let's remember that they were ordinary guys whose lives were changed by Jesus.
+He can take the bad in our past and make us new and use those failures to be the beginning point of ministering to others who are facing similar problems.
+So, before we place the apostles on a pedestal, let's remember that they were ordinary guys whose lives were changed by Jesus.
 If he can do that with them, he can surely do that with us too!

 Heavenly Father, the God who created me in my mother's womb, please continue your work of creation in me as I yield my heart to the leading of your Spirit.
 Don't leave me where I am, but make me into a vessel fit for service in your Kingdom and in honor of my King.
 In the name of Jesus, your royal Son and my King, I pray.
 Amen.

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.